 Our Food Discovery programmes are tailored to the needs of each individual school and take place over an academic year.
 Our Coordinator will usually work with one year group, per school, for the whole year.
 The number of sessions may vary, depending on the needs of the school, but will typically comprise:

-6 x growing sessions: children will learn how to sow, transplant and care for a variety of different crops in different situations (raised beds, pots and buckets).
+6 x growing sessions: Children learn how to sow, transplant and care for a variety of different crops in different situations (raised beds, pots and buckets).

-3 x cooking sessions: children will learn to cook several different savoury dishes using the sorts of vegetables they are growing and have the opportunity to taste new things (seasonal and local produce or share their community's recipes).
+3 x cooking sessions: Children learn to cook several different dishes and have the opportunity to taste new things using seasonal and local produce.

-2 x local food hero sessions: a local farmer or food producer will come into your school and talk about the work they do (and hopefully bring samples to taste and touch!).
+1 x local 'Food Hero' session: A local farmer or food producer comes to school to talk about the work they do (and hopefully bring samples to taste and touch!).

-3 x learning journal sessions: children will reflect on what they have learnt and experienced.
-They will keep journals to show their learning with photos, notes, pictures and keepsakes that they have found.
+1 x learning journal session: Children reflect on what they have learnt and experienced.
+They keep journals with photos, notes, pictures and keepsakes.

-1 x harvest feast: at the end of the year the pupils harvest the fruit and vegetables they have grown and cook it up and share a feast together!
+1 x Harvest Feast: At the end of the year, pupils harvest the fruit and vegetables they have grown and cook them up to share a feast together!